mangalam-research/wed/README.rst

   attributes.
 Other features are more pressing.

-* Eventually the plan is for having complete handling of XML namespace changes, and there is incipient code to deal with this but for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never change them throughout the document.
+* Eventually the plan is for having complete handling of XML namespace changes, and there is incipient code to deal with this; for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never change them throughout the document.
 Otherwise, problems are likely.